aws-amplify/amplify-js/docs/media/api_guide.md

 #### Mutations

 Mutations are used to create or update data with GraphQL.
-A sample mutation query to create a new *Event* in a calendar app will look like this:
+A sample mutation query to create a new *Event* in a calendar app looks like this:

 ```js
 import Amplify, { API, graphqlOperation } from "aws-amplify";